Pedestrian Accidents in Vallejo

-Vallejo Pedestrian Accident Dangers – According to information from the Vallejo Police Department (VPD), 2018 has been a dangerous year for local pedestrians.
-In response to a dramatic increase in pedestrian accident fatalities since January, VPD has increased patrols in key locations, and the city has improved heavily trafficked pedestrian areas.
-Those living in Vallejo should know how to best reduce their chances of being involved in a serious pedestrian/vehicle accident and should be aware of the possible consequences of being struck by an oncoming vehicle.
+According to information from the Vallejo Police Department (VPD), 2018 has been a dangerous year for local pedestrians.
+In response to a dramatic increase in pedestrian accident fatalities since January, VPD has increased patrols in critical locations, and the city has improved heavily trafficked pedestrian areas.
+Those living in Vallejo should know how to reduce their chances of being involved in a severe pedestrian/vehicle accident and be aware of the possible consequences of being struck by an oncoming vehicle.
 Area residents may also be interested in knowing which areas of the city have seen the highest number of pedestrian injuries over recent years.

 Common Pedestrian Accident Injuries

-The majority of pedestrian accident injuries happen at the point of impact or the area of the pedestrian’s body that is struck by a vehicle.
+Most pedestrian accident injuries happen at the point of impact or the area of the pedestrian’s body that is struck by a vehicle.
 In more severe accidents, it is also possible that a pedestrian will suffer secondary injuries from being thrown into an object or another vehicle.
-Because pedestrians don’t have any protection from impacts, the injuries that they sustain tend to be some of the most severe.
+Because pedestrians don’t have any protection from impacts, their injuries tend to be some of the most severe.
 Common pedestrian injuries include:

 - Lacerations, bruises, and scrapes on the face and/or body

-- Traumatic brain injuries – these often include serious symptoms such as cognitive issues, chronic headaches, loss of memory, and more.
+- Traumatic brain injuries – often include severe symptoms such as cognitive issues, chronic headaches, loss of memory, and more.

 - Torn ligaments